simon-danielsson/stim/README.md

 Not implemented yet:
 [s] = Toggle sorting of the "Albums" and "Tracks" panes to A-Z or Z-A.

+Not implemented yet:
+[S] = Shuffle the contents of the queue.

 [c] = Rotate between different accent colors for the UI.